 Step 4: Secure All Personal Data

-According to GDPR, personal data should be processed in a manner it ensures the right level of security and confidentiality.
+According to GDPR, personal data should be processed in a manner that ensures the right level of security and confidentiality.
 Even if the data is stored electronically as part of an application, a business should be responsible for its protection.
-For that, you must take the necessary steps to prevent data breaches and other frauds.
+For that, you must take the necessary steps to prevent data breaches and other financial crimes.
 Otherwise, you will be fined with a massive penalty.

 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.